acteng/osm_historic/README.md

 #### Sum length

-Now for each of those files, we want to sum the length of all the LineStrings inside.
+Now for each of those split files, we want to sum the length of all the LineStrings inside.

 ```
+# Back in the main directory
 npm run sum 2> cycleway_lengths_by_lsoa.csv
 ```